-Why have I moved to Quirky Kid Clinic?
+Why have I moved to Quirky kid clinic?

 What are my skills?

-What will my role be at QK?
+What is my role at QK?